1. How is making a Will different now during the pandemic?

 2. Are you still scheduling in-person signing meetings?

-Yes, in a controlled environment as follows that seems to be working well for everyone:
+Yes, on a limited as-needed basis and in a controlled environment as follows that seems to be working well for everyone:

 -- Sign at my place with my wife and I as the witnesses